 There are certain strategies for using artificial intelligence to detect deepfakes.
 For example, a common practice of this sort is implementing a two-stage process — capture and analysis.
 This involves recording images or videos of the physical world and then checking the captured content by assessing its key details for authenticity, such as objects or facial features.

-On a more practical level, many regulated industries are obliged to verify their users during the onboarding process and also face the issue of fraudulent deepfakes.
-For this reason, even less strict sectors now use robust ID verification measures as a first line of defense to detect both forged ID documents and other attempts, like deepfakes during the selfie verification stage, as an attempt to bypass Know Your Customer (KYC) checks.
+On a more practical level, specifically linked to identity verification and user onboarding, many regulated industries are obliged to verify their users during the registration process and also face the issue of fraudulent deepfakes.
+Different from standard AI models, these onboarding software solutions are specifically designed to spot fraud.
+For this reason, even less strict sectors now use robust ID verification measures as a first line of defense to detect both forged ID documents and other attempts, like deepfakes, during the selfie verification stage, as an attempt to bypass Know Your Customer (KYC) checks.

 iDenfy’s Deepfake Detection Solution